mshakya/piret/README.md

-                        for every sample, be aware that the total number of CPUs needed are your number of samples times CPU specified here. (default: 1) -k {prokarya,eukarya,both}
+                        for every sample, be aware that the total number of CPUs needed are your number of samples times CPU specified here. (default: 1) -i INDEX_HISAT        hisat2 index file, it only creates index if it does not exist (default: None)
+  -k {prokarya,eukarya,both}
                         which kingdom to test, when eukarya or both is chosen, it expects alternative splicing (default: prokarya) -m {EdgeR,Deseq2,ballgown,DeEdge,Degown,ballEdge,all}
-                        Method to use for detecting differentially expressed genes, Deseq2 requires 3 biological replicates and ballgown only works for eukaryotes (default: ballEdge) -p P_VALUE            P-Value to for finding significantly different, default is 0.001 (default: 0.001) --scheduler           when specified, will use luigi scheduler which allows you to keep track of task using an url specified
+                        Method to use for detecting differentially expressed genes, Deseq2 requires 3 biological replicates and ballgown only processes eukaryotes (default: ballEdge) -p P_VALUE            P-Value to consider if genes are significantly different, default is 0.001 (default: 0.001) --scheduler           when specified, will use luigi scheduler which allows you to keep track of task using an url specified